oasis-tcs/openc2-oc2ls/oc2ls.md

 3.3.1.4](#3314-command-arguments).
 Procedures to extend Arguments are described in [Section 3.1.4](#314-extensions).

-The Actuator field, if present, specifies a profile-defined function to be performed.
+The Profile field, if present, specifies the profile that defines the function to be performed.
 A Consumer executes the command if it supports the specified profile, otherwise the command is ignored.
-Optional profile-defined specifiers may be included to further limit command execution to a subset of Consumers that support the profile.
-The Actuator field may be omitted and typically will not be included in implementations where the functions of the recipients are unambiguous or when a high-level effects-based command is desired and tactical decisions on how the effect is achieved is left to the recipient.
-If Actuator is omitted and the recipient supports multiple profiles, the command will be executed in the context of each profile that supports the command's combination of action and target.
+The Profile field may be omitted and typically will not be included in implementations where the functions of the recipients are unambiguous or when a high-level effects-based command is desired and tactical decisions on how the effect is achieved is left to the recipient.
+If Profile is omitted and the recipient supports multiple profiles, the command will be executed in the context of each profile that supports the command's combination of action and target.